nikevST/hexStudy/README.md

-Hello Hexl!
+Hello, Hexlet!
-+ new string
++ new  strong
 justify means to explain something occur means something is happned